open-dis/open-dis.org/README.md

 ## Government of Canada

-The Government of Canada uses Open DIS library in several software applications relating to Modeling, Simulation & Training.
+The Government of Canada uses the Java implementation of the Open DIS library in several software applications relating to Modeling, Simulation & Training.